How to get teams unstuck by using safe to try decisions

-In most of the cases, the answers are not strong enough to stop the team from trying something new.
+In most cases, the answers are not strong enough to stop the team from trying something new.
 Most objections are not that solid, once you start probing them.

 Many times people rationalize their emotions to hide their fears.
 That’s what excuses do.

-I prefer someone to be honest, and say that they are afraid of taking risks, than to create complicated rational explanations.
+I prefer someone, to be honest, and say that they are afraid of taking risks than to create complicated rational justifications.
 Excuses are distractions, not real objections.

-“All the time a wind is blowing.
+“All the time the wind is blowing.
 Where it’s blowing next, we don’t know…”

 — Anthony Philips